From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Method

-with $\psi(\cdot)$ a soft attenuation that decays near a maximum radius $r_{\max}$, to ensure stability and avoid hard boundaries.
+\ie, with $w_i(\mathbf{x})$ an anisotropic Gaussian kernel modulated by a smooth distance falloff, as spatial weight ; and $\psi(\cdot)$ a soft attenuation that decays near a maximum radius $r_{\max}$ to ensure stability and avoid hard boundaries.
 The BSDF term $f_r$ modulates the field query by the surface reflectance properties, ensuring that Gaussian primitives $\boldsymbol{\Phi}_i$ encode a base radiance field that is view-independent, while the final radiance $L_{\mathrm{GPF}}$ correctly accounts for directional reflectance.
 All terms are differentiable \wrt\ $(\boldsymbol{\mu}_i,\mathbf{q}_i,\mathbf{s}_i,\boldsymbol{\Phi}_i)$, enabling end-to-end optimization.

 \textbf{Neighborhood Search.} To balance efficiency and adaptivity, we employ a hybrid spatial retrieval strategy:

 \Ie, for dense photon regions, we perform a radius-based query using a KD-tree ($\text{BallQuery}$), returning $k_r$ Gaussians.
 In sparse regions, where $k_r < k_\text{min}$ neighbors are found, we supplement with a k-nearest-neighbor ($\text{kNN}$) query to guarantee coverage.
 This ensures consistent density support while maintaining smooth transitions.